rytina/edublocks-minecraft/README.md

 ## Development

 The project includes a dummy implementation for development without an active Minecraft server.
 This allows for testing and development of blocks without requiring a running Minecraft instance.

-## License

-This project is part of EduBlocks.
-Please refer to the main EduBlocks repository for license information.